yum-food/TaSTT/README.md

       idea!)
 5. Bugfixes
    1. ~~The whisper STT says "Thank you." when there's no audio?~~ DONE
+   2. JP and CN transcription does not work in the GUI due to encoding issues.
 6. Shine
    1. Smooth scrolling.
    2. ~~Infinite scrolling.~~ DONE